Constructed wetland: Nitrogen removal

 The dominant forms of nitrogen in wetlands that are of importance to wastewater treatment include organic nitrogen, ammonia, ammonium, nitrate and nitrite.
 Total nitrogen refers to all nitrogen species.
 Wastewater nitrogen removal is important because of ammonia's toxicity to fish if discharged into watercourses.
 Excessive nitrates in drinking water is thought to cause methemoglobinemia in infants, which decreases the blood's oxygen transport ability.
-Moreover, excess input of N from point and non-point sources to surface water promotes eutrophication in rivers, lakes, estuaries, and coastal oceans which causes several problems in aquatic ecosystems e.g. toxic algal blooms, oxygen depletion in water, fish mortality, loss of aquatic biodiversity.
+Moreover, excess input of N from point and non-point sources to surface water promotes eutrophication in rivers, lakes, estuaries, and coastal oceans which causes several problems in aquatic ecosystems, e.g., toxic algal blooms, oxygen depletion in water, fish mortality, loss of aquatic biodiversity.

-Ammonia removal occurs in constructed wetlands – if they are designed to achieve biological nutrient removal – in a similar ways as in sewage treatment plants, except that no external, energy-intensive addition of air (oxygen) is needed.
+Ammonia removal occurs in constructed wetlands – if they are designed to achieve biological nutrient removal – in a similar way as in sewage treatment plants, except that no external, energy-intensive addition of air (oxygen) is needed.
 It is a two-step process, consisting of nitrification followed by denitrification.
 The nitrogen cycle is completed as follows: ammonia in the wastewater is converted to ammonium ions; the aerobic bacterium Nitrosomonas sp. oxidizes ammonium to nitrite; the bacterium Nitrobacter sp. then converts nitrite to nitrate.
 Under anaerobic conditions, nitrate is reduced to relatively harmless nitrogen gas that enters the atmosphere.